bizzclaw/doctor-lookup/README.md

 ## Specs

-Description: User can select from a list of conditions
+Description: User can search from a list of conditions
 * Input: `Select "Acne"`
-* Output: `Acne Selected`
+* Output: `All doctors related to acne will appear on the right`

-Description: User can
+Description: User can select a doctor for more information
-* Input: `Select "Acne"`
+* Input: `Select Doctor Person`
-* Output: `Acne Selected`
+* Output: `A panel below the search panels will show information about Doctor Person`

 ## legal